app/autolight/README.md

 # autolight
-Ruby daemon script for automatic monitor brightness adjustment on imac and macbooks under Linux Tested under Ubuntu 15.10 with Gnome 3.18
+Ruby daemon script for automatic monitor brightness adjustment on imac and macbooks under Linux.
+Tested under Ubuntu 15.10 with Gnome 3.18

 This script will work for you too if you have two files in you system